 Care Farming is the therapeutic use of farming practices for marginalized or vulnerable groups of people.
 This model is common in the UK and Europe and goes by varying names, including Care Farming, Social Farming, and Social Care Farming.
 For a more detailed definition of Social Care Farming, check out this blog from our friends at the Southeastern Social Care Farming Collective.

 What are the different farm types that Care Farms can be?

 There are many varieties and types of Care Farms, and Care Farms differ in the type of farming activities.
 Farm-related activities may include:

 - Animal Husbandry (for example raising poultry, cattle, sheep, goats and pigs)

-- Animal Therapy (for example therapeutic horse riding)
+- Animal-Assisted interventions (for example, therapeutic horse riding)

 - Flower Farm

 - Value Added Products (for example fruits made into pies or jams, meats made into jerky, and tomatoes and peppers made into salsa)